Health Systems Resilience

 IGHD presented at and participated in the 5th Global Symposium on Health Systems Research #HSR2018

-For information about sessions related to this project and other #HSR2018 sessions, see more at IGHD at #HSR2018.
+For information about sessions related to this project and other #HSR2018 sessions, visit IGHD at #HSR2018.

 IGHD Project Enquiries